Straightening laws for Chow rings of matroids: Introduction

 Theorem \ref{SMnonaug} and \ref{SM} give \emph{standard monomial} bases for (augmented) Chow rings of matroids.
 A Gr\"{o}bner basis for $\underline{A}^{\bullet}(\mathrm{M})$ was given in \cite{FY}, and this gives a monomial basis for $\underline{A}^{\bullet}(\mathrm{M})$.
 In \cite{BES}*{Corollary 3.3.3}, it is shown that this monomial basis is essentially equivalent to the one given in Theorem \ref{SMnonaug}.
 Theorem \ref{SM} has not appeared explicitly in the literature before, but it is well-known to experts.
 Using the ``free coextension trick'', the result of \cite{FY} can be used to produce a Gr\"{o}bner basis for $A^{\bullet}(\mathrm{M})$ as well; see \cite{MatroidKoszul}*{Section 5}.
 After some further manipulations this yields Theorem \ref{SM}; see \cite{EHL}*{Theorem 7.7} for a special case.
 We note that Theorem~\ref{SMnonaug} can be easily used to prove that the Gr\"{o}bner basis given in \cite{FY} is indeed a Gr\"{o}bner basis.

 Theorem \ref{dHR} and \ref{HR} are known as the \emph{dragon Hall--Rado} and \emph{Hall--Rado} formula, respectively, after the Hall--Rado theorem in matroid theory \cite{Rado}.
-Theorem \ref{dHR} is a generalization of Postnikov's dragon marriage theorem \cite{Pos09}*{Theorem 9.3}, and was proven in \cite{BES}*{Theorem 5.2.4} using an inductive argument based on \cite{SpeyerTropicalLinearSpace}*{Proposition 4.4}, which relies on a connection between $\underline A^{\bullet}(\mathrm{M})$ and the permutohedral toric variety.
+Theorem \ref{dHR} is a generalization of Postnikov's dragon marriage theorem \cite{Pos09}*{Theorem 9.3}, and it was proven in \cite{BES}*{Theorem 5.2.4} using an inductive argument based on \cite{SpeyerTropicalLinearSpace}*{Proposition 4.4}, which relies on a connection between $\underline A^{\bullet}(\mathrm{M})$ and the permutohedral toric variety.
 Theorem~\ref{HR} was proven in \cite{ELPoly}*{Theorem 1.3} using a polyhedral interpretation of $A^{\bullet}(\mathrm{M})$.
 The argument given there can be adapted to prove Theorem \ref{dHR}; see \cite{ELPoly}*{Remark 6.3}.
 See also \cite{EFLS}*{Corollary 4.8}.
 Even the existence of the isomorphism $\deg$, which is called the \emph{degree map}, is nontrivial.
 It can be constructed using a tropical interpretation of the Chow ring, see \cite{AHK18}*{Definition 5.9}.

 Theorem \ref{PDnonaug} and \ref{PD} state that (augmented) Chow rings of matroids satisfy a version of \emph{Poincar\'{e} duality}.
 Theorem \ref{PDnonaug} was first proven in \cite{AHK18}*{Theorem 6.19} using an inductive argument.
 Different inductive proofs have been given in \cites{BHMPW20a,LerayModel}.
-Non-inductive arguments using Theorem \ref{SMnonaug} have been given in \cites{BES,DastidarRoss}.
+Non-inductive arguments using Theorem \ref{SMnonaug} have been given in \cites{BES,DastidarRoss,PagariaPezzoli}.
 Theorem~\ref{PD} was proven in \cite{BHMPW20a}*{Theorem 1.3(4)} using an inductive argument.
 It can also be deduced from \cite{AHK18}*{Theorem 6.19}; see \cite{BHMPW20a}*{Remark 4.1}.

 There is a generalization of the Chow ring of a matroid to take into account a \emph{building set} on the lattice of flats.
 Yuzvinsky gave an analogue of Theorem~\ref{SMnonaug} and Theorem~\ref{PDnonaug} for Chow rings of realizable matroids at the \emph{minimal building set} \cite{YuzvinskyCohomologyBasis}.
 Yuzvinsky's argument requires significant effort to adapt it to all matroids.
 Feichtner and Yuzvinsky give a Gr\"{o}bner basis, and therefore a standard monomial basis, for the Chow ring of a matroid at any building set \cite{FY}.
+These Gr\"{o}bner basis arguments are further generalized in \cites{LerayModel,PagariaPezzoli}.

 Besides Poincar\'{e} duality, (augmented) Chow rings of matroids satisfy the other parts of the \emph{K\"{a}hler package}: the Hard Lefschetz theorem and the Hodge--Riemann relations.
 At the moment, the only proofs of the full K\"{a}hler package rely on intricate inductions \cites{AHK18,BHMPW20a,PagariaPezzoli}.